-\ Johnson, Unraveling the Gender Knot (Bb)

-May 5 Final paper and "conversation guide" due today by 3:00 pm at the Sociology Department, CLA Building, 3rd Floor.
+- Johnson, Unraveling the Gender Knot (Bb) - Katz, 10 Things men can do to prevent gender violence (Bb) - May 11 Final paper and "conversation guide" due today by 3:00 pm at the Sociology Department, CLA Building, 3rd Floor.
 Please give both documents to the person at the Reception desk of the Sociology Department and ask her/him to place them in my mailbox.